nutbasednews/nutbasednews.github.io/_pages/faq.md

             I am offended, how can I report one of your article?
           </h6>
           <span class="d-block text-muted">
-            Alright snowflake, calm down.
-If you are truely offended by some words put together but aren't offended by what we do to animals,
+            Calm down.
+If you are genuinely offended by some words put together but aren't offended by what we do to animals,
             <a href="/contact">Contact us</a>!
 You can also message us on <a href="https://instagram.com/nutbasednews">instagram</a> or <a href="https://twitter.com/nutbasednews">twitter</a>
           </span>
       </span>